A mattress company has two stores, one in City X and the other in City Z. The company has advertised...

 Common Traps to Highlight

-Why not eliminate radio advertising?
+Why not eliminate newspaper advertising?

 Why not change strategies differently in each city?